raulfdm/convert-avif-cli/README.md

 ## Why

-[AVIF](https://en.wikipedia.org/wiki/AVIF) is a new image format with better compression over jpeg.
+[AVIF](https://en.wikipedia.org/wiki/AVIF) is a new image format with better compression over jpeg or png.

-The problem is that the adoption is still getting traction, and many websites still do not recognize `.avif` files as a valid image format to upload, for example.
+The problem is that the adoption is still getting traction, and many websites still do not recognize `.avif` files as a valid image format to upload.

-Unfortunately, we cannot simply change the file extension from `.avif` to `.png`, for example.
+There are online options to do that, but we need to trust our image to a third party, which is not convenient.

-So, this tool was created only for this purpose.
+Because we can't simply change the file extension from `.avif` to `.png`, we need a tool that has this power, and that's why this CLI exists.

 ## Requirements